PhilipZubel/task-search-quality/README.md

-# Search Analysis on Cooking and DIY Tasks
+# Individual Project - Philip Zubel
+## GrillBot: Creating a Complex Query Task-Based Dataset and Implementing an Augmented Task Pipeline

 This repository contains the evaluation of state-of-the art ranking models on a handcrafted task-based dataset benchmark.
 The dataset consists of Cooking and DIY tasks which are based on the [WikiHow](https://github.com/zharry29/wikihow-goal-step) and [Recipe1m+](http://pic2recipe.csail.mit.edu/), queries, and annotations.
-The two task domains are evaluated separately.
+The two task domain collections are evaluated separately.

 ## Dataset
 The dataset benchmark includes 100 Cooking and 100 DIY topics and includes the following components: